excellalabs/docker-workshop-2/README-Kubernetes.1.md

   * resources available to those applications
   * policies around how those applications behave (i.e. restart, upgrades, fault-tolerance)

 Objects are a **record of intent** meaning once created, Kubernetes works to take this **desired state** to **actual state**.

+  *DIVE DEEPER*

   All objects have a *spec* and *status* field to record this state.
 They are created, deleted and updated through the Kubernetes (typically through the *kubectl* CLI), and the Kubernetes Control Plane manaages an object's actual state to match your supplied desired state.

 **Kubernetes Control Plane**